GitHub Classroom

 git branch

-- Now proceed with the normal instructions in the next step.
+Now you can proceed with the normal instructions.

 - git commit -m "initial commit"